MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 > Humans are lazy, you want minimal effort required to assemble a mob.

-#### The core components
+#### The key hardware components

-I find the following components are key to having a comfortable mob programming experience.
+I have found the following components are key to having a comfortable mob programming experience.

 1. Large Screen TV (at least 50")
 2. Separate smaller screen for mob timer (19" - 21")